Michigan's Mobility Assets

 - Next Generation Auto Research Area

-In addition to the automotive industry, Michigan's key business sectors including: defense, cybersecurity and aerospace strengthen its position as the hub for the next generation of transportation.
+In addition to the automotive industry, Michigan's key business sectors in Mobility / Connected Transportation including: defense, cybersecurity and aerospace strengthen the State's position as the hub for the next generation of transportation.

 Additional Mobility Resources